./Gemfile gem 'coveralls', require: false

 Coveralls was designed with Ruby projects in mind, and we’ve made it as easy as we possibly can to get started.

-On GitHub Building on Travis CI, CircleCI, Jenkins, Semaphore, or Codeship Any type of Ruby project or test framework supported by SimpleCov is supported by the Coveralls gem.
+On GitHub Building on a supported CI service.
+Any type of Ruby project or test framework supported by SimpleCov is supported by the Coveralls gem.
 This includes all your favorites, like RSpec, Cucumber, and Test::Unit.

 Please note that SimpleCov only supports Ruby 1.9 and later.

 You shouldn’t need more than a quick change to get your project on Coveralls.
 Just include the Coveralls gem in your project’s Gemfile like so: